This Slick $100 Sous Vide Lets Anyone Cook Like a Modernist Chef for Cheap

 Advertisement

 Anova has delivered on its premise, that it can be easy and affordable for a home cook to use professional, precision cooking techniques, much like the Instant Pot has.
 If you don’t own a sous vide, you like sleek-looking tech, and you’re interested in cooking meat precisely, the Nano is a great, affordable option.
 If you see the older model on sale and want to save 20 bucks, you probably won’t regret it.
-But I’m just excited that what was once a loud, mechanical science project the size of a Yeti thermos has turned into a sleek piece of kitchen equipment you I don’t mind leaving out on the counter.
+But I’m just excited that what was once a loud, mechanical science project the size of a Yeti thermos has turned into a sleek piece of kitchen equipment I don’t mind leaving out on the counter.